Enhanced transparency, investor protection and risk reduction

 II.
 The organized Trading facility (OTF)

-MIFID II introduces a new type of trading venue: the Organized Trading facility (OTF).
+MIFID II introduces a new type of trading venue: the Organised Trading facility (OTF).
 An OTF is a multilateral system just like a Regulated Market or MTF.
 In an OTF, third party buying and selling interests in bonds, structured finance product, emissions allowances or derivatives are able to interact in the system in a way which results in a contract.
 The biggest difference lies in the ability of the market operator of an OTF to use discretion in the matching methodology.

 III.
 Direct market Access (DMA) and ALGO trading